-If you are looking to get a new phone but want to keep your current number, saving endless hassle copying contacts and informing your friends of the change, you can transfer your existing number to your new phone and contract.
+Copying contacts and informing your friends of your new mobile number can seem like endless hassle.
+Cut this out by transferring your existing number to your new phone and contract.
 This is called 'porting' your mobile number.

 Compare all mobile phone contracts at uSwitch now.

-Porting your mobile number should be a relatively easy process, and your network provider should have a clear and easy to follow procedure in place for porting mobile numbers.
+Transferring your mobile number can be a easy process, and your network provider should have a clear and easy procedure in place for porting mobile numbers.

 Provided you've fulfilled your contractual obligations (i.e. reached the minimum term of your contract) to your existing network or service provider then you can port your existing number to a different network.